LeiPierce27/Program-1-COSC-370/README.md

 | macOS        | Yes       | Run with `sudo`.
 Raw sockets require root on macOS.                                               |
 | Win10/11     | Limited   | Raw socket support is restricted.
 Must run as Administrator.
 Results may vary by security policy. |

 > **Important:** This program uses raw sockets, which require **Administrator or Root privileges** on all platforms.
-Without elevated permissions, the program will throw a socket permission error and will not run.
+Without elevated permissions, the program automatically switches to fallback mode using `InetAddress.isReachable()`, which still measures RTT and packet loss but has reduced packet-level detail.

 ---